erivlis/graphinate/docs/tutorial.md

 ### Step 4.5: Materialize the Graph

-We will materialize the GraphModel using the `graphinate` library.
-Using the `GraphQLBuilder` to generate a GraphQL Schema (i.e. strawberry-graphql schema) and use the `graphql` function to create and run the GraphQL server.
+Using the `GraphQLBuilder` we generate a GraphQL Schema (i.e. strawberry-graphql schema) and use the `graphql.server` function to create and run the GraphQL server.

 ```python
 # Use the GraphQLBuilder Builder